VasanthiY/44643Sec04Team01Spring2024FinalProject/README.md

 *Sai Ramya Gajula - Backend (DB/ API Integration)*<br>

 Design and development of backend systems including database configurations, implementing security layer, machine learning algorithms for training model and exposing them to front end.

+#### Sprint 01
+Discussed among the team and suggested Spend Tracker Application for our project.
+Created Git repo, Abstract, WBS and wiki pages.

+#### Sprint 02
+As Spend Tracker is not approved suggested Weather app and Smart Bill applications.
+Created abstracts for both.
+Smart Bill is approved and updated Git repo, Wiki, WBS for the same and also documented [prototype](https://github.com/VasanthiY/44643Sec04Team01Spring2024FinalProject/blob/main/44643Sec04Team01_Prototype.docx).

+#### Sprint 03
+Created an application in Xcode for our project and divided screens among ourselves .
+Also created individual branches to start working on the assigned screens.
+We have created initial design for all screens expect #6.
+Added navigations for first 2 screens.
+Refer to Sprint report table for individual contributions and also code resides in individual branches as of now and we are planning to merge to main branch in coming sprint.

 ### Sprint Reports